 From dusty trails, rocky paths, the red cliffs of the Esterel and the pine forests that line the coast, you will have plenty of terrain and scenery to enjoy.
 You will find that in the Alpes-Maritimes there are several world class bike parks where the trails are designed and maintained for you to enjoy, some with lift access.
 And along the coast you can share the walking trails with hikers or head to the FFC (French Cycling Federation) waymarked and graded bike specific trails that adorn the coastal green spaces.

 Several of the World's most famous downhill mountain bikers hail from this area, for example Loic Bruni, previous World Champion is from Cagnes sur Mer.
 You’ll find the terrain in the north incredibly varied with single track through limestone, wooded areas, and steep mountainous terrain that will satisfy the most extreme riders.
 The world famous downhill resort of Sospel is only 45 minutes to an hour away from Nice in the Alpes-Maritimes.

 The climate and geography of the area means there’s fantastic riding to be had all year round – in summer, the higher alpine resorts offer cooler air, whilst the mild climate during the rest of the year makes it a pleasure to enjoy the trails facing the sea.

-We have compiled a list of some of the more popular biking routes in Nice.
-We have concentrated on routes that are suitable for everyone, rather than hard core mountain bikers.
-As Nice has mountainous and flat terrain, you can choose your route to suit your purpose - we promise you that there is something for everyone.
+We have compiled a list of some of the more popular biking routes in Nice, concentrating on routes that are suitable for everyone, rather than hardcore mountain bikers.
+As Nice has both mountainous and flat terrain, you can choose your route to suit your purpose - we promise you that there is something for everyone!